philc/book-notes/now say this - heather turgeon.md

     no one is watching."
   * "If you can hear and understand your child in her most vulnerable, challenging states, this unconditional love builds a sense of trust and safety that she will carry with her forever."
+  * Parents "continue to try and cut off feelings quickly, correct right away, or coax their kids into being happy again", rather than saying that their feelings are OK and safe to have.
   * "It feels like an assault to us, a failure on our part, or even a manipulation.
 But the very moment when your child is being as unappealing and unhinged as she can possibly be is the moment when she's signaling that she needs you the most."